-Other gross loss reserves includes direct and assumed reserves that are not included within our primary or pool loss reserves.
+(2) Other gross loss reserves includes direct and assumed reserves that are not included within our primary or pool loss reserves.

+The average direct reserve per default as of December 31, 2020 declined when compared to the average as of December 31, 2019 because the delinquency inventory as of December 31, 2020 included loans with fewer missed payments and loans with lower anticipated paid to exposure rates.
 The primary default inventory for the top 15 jurisdictions (based on 2020 losses paid) at December 31, 2020, and 2019 appears in table the below.